ansys/scade-actions/doc/source/tests-actions/index.rst

 Test library action
 --------------------
-This action runs the test suite for a Python library.
+This action runs the test suite for a Python library and a given Python interpreter.
 This action accepts markers, options, and post arguments to be passed to pytest before executing the test session.

 .. jinja:: tests-pytest